analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 This quick-start document contains info on getting started with the MAX78002EVKIT evaluation platform.
 It supplements the full MAX78002EVKIT datasheet with information on software development and quick tips for getting started.

-# Schematic & BOM
+# Schematic and BOM

-The schematic and BOM can be found in the MAX78002EVKIT [Datasheet](TODO).
-The EVKIT datasheet is the de-facto hardware reference for the MAX78002EVKIT, while this quick-start guide offers more insight into EVKIT operation and software development.
+The schematic and BOM can be found in the MAX78002EVKIT [Datasheet](TODO) TODO: link datasheet.

 # First-time Firmware Updates